Why is WSDOT

 Washington benefits from critical infrastructure investments that improve mobility in congested areas along the corridor, create and preserve jobs, foster economic growth, and improve air quality across our state.

-- New dispatcher controlled siding to accomodate arrival and departure of unit and freight trains clear of the existing two-track main line;
+- New dispatcher controlled siding to allow freight trains to clear the existing two-track main line;

-- Allows passenger and freight trains to move around trains traveling into and out of the Port of Kalama;
+- Allows passenger trains to move around freight trains traveling into and out of the Port of Kalama;

 - Improves passenger train reliability and accommodates increases in passenger train frequency.